poboisvert/PortfolioReact/README.md

 ## About The Project

 The goal of this project is to build a portfolio to present recent projects with Firebase and React.
 The minimalist and monochrome is the main idea for the UX design.
+This project explores API connection to a Github repository, Wrapper, Jumbotron and Redux to animate the dark mode.

 ![Generic](preview.png)

-### Ressources:
+### Ressources

 > Software: React 17, Docker, Kubernetes